Cobblestone architecture: History

 Evidence of the use of cobblestones in building has been found in the ruins of Hierakonpolis in Egypt.
 Houses were built of mud brick set on cobblestone foundations.
 Cobblestone architecture may have been used on a monumental scale to erect public administrative centers or palaces.
 Those structures have since collapsed into mounds of stone.

 Cobbles, mostly flint, became a common building material from the Middle Ages onwards in England and a few parts of Northern Europe where they are easily found; this is usually known as "flint architecture" in England.
 Flushwork is a term for decorative patterns in flint and stone, usually including split stones for contrasting colour on the outer surface of the wall, while the unseen core consists of unsplit cobbles.
 Other areas have unsplit cobbles on the outside of the wall, sometimes carefully graded and arranged for a decorative effect.

-Cobblestone architecture was used in the northeastern United States, especially antebellum western New York state.
+Cobblestone architecture was used in the northeastern United States, especially antebellum Western New York, Central New York, and the northern Finger Lakes.
 Masons who built the Erie Canal during 1817-1825 started building cobblestone structures about the time the canal was finished.
 The stones used in the construction were typically of a rounded shape; they had been deposited in the area by glaciers, and cleared from the fields by early farmers, or brought from the shores of Lake Ontario.
 Migrants from New York carried the style west to Ohio, Illinois, Michigan and Wisconsin.
 Historians estimate that at least 75 percent, and possibly more than 90 percent, of American cobblestone buildings can be found within 70–75 miles of Rochester, New York.
 The style was prominent between 1835 and about 1860; around 900 cobblestone buildings were constructed in New York state before the American Civil War.
 After the war, construction slowed; there were only two post-Civil War cobblestone structures known by author Noble.
 About 700 cobblestone homes remain in the Rochester area.

 The Town Hall in Westport, Connecticut, built in 1908, is unusual for including a cobblestone exterior surface within a Classical Revival style design.

 Paris, Ontario is referred to as "the cobblestone capital of Canada" due to a significant number of cobblestone buildings.
 This mode of construction was introduced to the community when Levi Boughton (d.1895), a New York mason, arrived in 1838.